mihirchronicles/themihirchronicles.github.io/src/content/notes/on-actions.md

 > Some decisions are consequential and irreversible or nearly irreversible — one-way doors — and these decisions must be made methodically, carefully, slowly, with great deliberation and consultation.
 If you walk through and don’t like what you see on the other side, you can’t get back to where you were before.
 We can call these Type 1 decisions.But most decisions aren’t like that — they are changeable, reversible — they’re two-way doors.
 If you’ve made a suboptimal Type 2 decision, you don’t have to live with the consequences for that long.
 You can reopen the door and go back through.
 Type 2 decisions can and should be made quickly by high judgment individuals or small groups.As organisations get larger, there seems to be a tendency to use the heavy-weight Type 1 decision-making process on most decisions, including many Type 2 decisions.
 The end result of this is slowness, unthoughtful risk aversion, failure to experiment sufficiently, and consequently diminished invention*.
 We’ll have to figure out how to fight that tendency.*The opposite situation is less interesting and there is undoubtedly some survivorship bias.
 Any companies that habitually use the light-weight Type 2 decision-making process to make Type 1 decisions go extinct before they get large.

-If the world were static, the decision-analysis frameworks would be useful, but in a dynamic world, playing the game of inches and a bias towards action produces meaningful information to act on.
-My return on General Electric was not meaningful but wathing Larry Culp do his job taught me the importance of bias towards actions in small steps.
+If the world were static, the decision-analysis frameworks would be useful.
+But in a dynamic world, playing the game of inches and a bias towards action is much more meaningful.
+My investment return on General Electric was not significant, but watching Larry Culp taught me the importance of bias towards actions in incremental steps.
+I would consider that as a win.